011ivand3r/tTales/content/page/about.md

 Hey, I'm **Hans Ollivander (Han5 011ivand3r)**.
 I am a student and creator.
 As a student, I like diving deep into my topics of interest.
 And by creator, I don't mean making magic wands.
 I mean creating doodles, writing and making silly softwares.

 I am passionate about human space exploration, machine learning and visual design.
 I spend a lot of my time thinking, what makes humans the way they are.
 I read books and articles on them.
-And talk to people who share those interests (Not a lot!
+And talk to a lot of people about them (Not as much I want to!
 So why not get in touch!).

 [HipHop](https://open.spotify.com/playlist/511WtyKy6Ev7tn1kxUQ8sU?si=kbQezi1pRDG8nEXbWc8BXQ) and Indian classical instrumentals populate most of my playlist.